About Us

 How this blog actually started

-But the whole time I was reading it, I kept thinking, “this woman has never had a really hard week.”
-Which is unfair!
-I don’t know her!
-She might have had a terrible week!
-But the blog felt like it didn’t have any room for that.
-Like everything was always fine, and the sheets were always linen, and nobody ever, you know, cried in their car a little bit.
+While reading it, I imagined this woman has never really had a tough week.
+I know that’s unfair; I don’t know her.
+Maybe she did have a bad week.
+But the blog felt like it didn’t have room for that.
+Everything seemed fine, the sheets were always linen, and nobody ever, you know, had a little cry in their car.

 “I want to read a blog where someone admits the sheets are from Target and they’re great, actually.”

-So I started writing it.
-That was, gosh, almost three years ago now?
-I think?
-It’s a little blurry.
-But the whole point was always the same.
-I wanted to make a place that felt like a real friend was talking to you.
-Not selling you anything.
-Not performing a perfect life.
-Just, sharing what she’s actually figured out, and what she’s still working on, and the random good lipstick she found at Target.
-(I really do love Target.
-I’m not sponsored.
-I just am being honest.)
+I think I started writing this, wow, about three years ago now?
+Probably?
+My memory is a little blurry.
+But the idea hasn’t changed over the years.
+I wanted to create a space that felt like a friend was talking to you.
+Not trying to sell you anything.
+Not curating some perfect life.
+Just sharing what she knows, what she is still figuring out, and the random good lipstick she found at Target.
+(I love Target.
+Not sponsored.
+Just being honest.)

-Outside My Nest grew really slowly, mostly through women forwarding posts to their group chats, which is, by the way, the best compliment a writer can ever get.
-Then we started inviting other women to write with us.
-Women who write differently than I do, who care about different things, who notice things I don’t.
-That made it a hundred times better, instantly.
+Initially, Outside My Nest expanded at a glacial pace, primarily due to women sharing posts in their social circles, which is an incredible honor for any author.
+Then, we started inviting other women to join us in writing.
+Women who approach things differently than I do, care about different issues, and see things I don’t.
+Instantly, it made everything a hundred times better.
 So now there are a few of us.
-We don’t always agree.
-(Our internal Slack about “are area rugs over a carpet okay” got HEATED, you guys.)
-But we all share that one same belief, which is that women deserve writing that respects them.
+And we don’t always see eye to eye.
+(You should have seen our internal Slack channel about “are area rugs over a carpet okay” that got HEATED, you guys.)
+But all of us share this singular conviction: women deserve to have writing that is respectful to them.

 What We Believe